premthomas/keras-image-classification/README.md

 ## 6. Basic code files
 Here is a list of the code files that were used and their function.
   - CreateModel.ipynb: Your first step is to create a model.
 There are two ways of creating models.
 You could import a model programmed in Keras directly (read this link for information on available models https://keras.io/applications/) or you could create your own model.
-We will be creating our own model using the InceptionV3 as our base.
-The reason in doing so is that most models wourk with RGB images only and not with Grey-scale.
+We will be creating our own model using InceptionV3 as our base.
+The reason in doing so is that most models work with RGB images only and not with Grey-scale.
 There are a few variables that you will have to change.
     - Number of channels the images has: 1 represents a Grey-scale image, 3 represents a RGB (or HSV) image.
     - Number of classes: This is important as this will represent your final output layer.
 In this example, the value is set to 3.

   - TrainModel.ipynb: The next step is to train your model.
+This step could be the most time consuming process.
+Remember that this will depend on the system and its configuration that is available.
+In this example, we ran a 100 epochs, each of which took approximately 200 seconds.
+Notice that in the 67th epoch, we have a training accuracy of 99.97% and a validation accuracy of 98.33%.
+This does represent a overfitting problem but only very slightly.

   - PredictModel.ipynb: Finally, we use the trained model and predict classes for the images that we have in our validation set.